GraceYoon/Fast-latent-correlation/README.md

 **accuracy_realdata.R** - Check accuracy of three real data: QMP, AGP, TCGA-BRCA, and graphical model estimation on QMP data

 **microbenchmark_realdata.R** - Check computation time of three real data: QMP, AGP, TCGA-BRCA, and graphical model estimation on QMP data

+**SPRING_v2.R** - For sparse graphical model estimation with fast approximation version of rank-based correlation estimation, [SPRING R package]( https://github.com/GraceYoon/SPRING) is revised with the updated version of `estimateR`.

 ### Supporting data and precomputed results are in the folder **Data**: